Back to teacher & therapist directory

 My background in Focusing

 I came across Gendlin's book, 'Focusing' around 2002, but I didn't learn focusing until I took a weekend course in 2011.
 I'd tried doing focusing from the book, but that wasn't easy.
 When I did start learning focusing, it very quickly became 'oh this is what I've needed' and I threw myself into focusing fully.
-I am still in love with focusing and find it endlessly fascinating and deeply helpful and healing.
+It was hugely helpful having focusing during my counselling training.
+I've experienced an enormous amount of healing from focusing, and being a client in focusing-oriented counselling for many years.
+For the last 3 years I have been training in an approach called 'Clean Language'.
+This uses questions - that feel more like prompts - that really help to access embodied experience and experience that comes in symbols and metaphor.
+My personal calling is using clean language combined with image-making.
+This could be done online or in-person.

 Qualifications